For the Rookies: The Best Way to Take CBD

 - Who would use CBD capsules?

 Once again, these capsules are very accessible and can be taken by anyone.
 Since they are so easy to take, someone that’s very busy could slot this into their morning routine with ease.
-Furthermore, if you are recommending CBD to someone of an older generation, then capsules could be preferable because they resemble many other pharmaceuticals and therefore are very familiar.
+Furthermore, if you are recommending CBD to someone of an older generation, then capsules could be preferable because they resemble many pharmaceuticals and therefore are very familiar.

 - They are easy to take.